gssariev/overr-syncerr/README.md

 - **Sync all episodes in season**: Submit all subtitles in a specific language to be synced by selecting 'All Episodes' when submitting the subtitle issue.

 ## Addititonal Features
 - **Add User Label**: Create a personalised experience for your users by letting them see the media they want to see using labels.
-(Check the [Wiki](https://github.com/gssariev/overr-syncerr/wiki/4.-Adding-User-Label) on how to set it up)
 - **Auto-labelling**: Option to label available requested media with the username of the requester in Plex (inspired by [Plex Requester Collection](https://github.com/manybothans/plex-requester-collections))
+- **Translate Subs Using GPT**: Option to use OpenAI GPT instead of Google Translate for subtitle translation **OpenAI API Key Required**

 ## Known issues (WIP)